Greg Lippmann: Early life

 He earned a bachelor's degree in economics from the University of Pennsylvania in 1991.

 Career

-Lippmann worked for Deutsche Bank, as global head of asset-backed securities trading, until he left in April 2010, and was succeeded by Pius Sprenger.
+Lippmann worked for Deutsche Bank, as global head of asset-backed securities trading until he left in April 2010.

 In February 2010, Lippmann announced that he would be joining a hedge fund started by Fred Brettschneider, who was formerly Deutsche Bank's head of global markets.
 Lippmann co-founded LibreMax Partners with Brettschneider, and is its Chief Investment Officer and Portfolio Manager.

 In May 2016, Bloomberg LP reported that Lippmann was working with Promise Financial on a wedding loans business.

 Personal life

-On December 14, 2002, he married Dr. Kimberly Lee Duckworth, the daughter of Ingrid D. Bellemère of Las Vegas and Stephen M. Duckworth of Naples, Florida, at the 200 Fifth Club in New York City, in a ceremony officiated by Rabbi Stephen A. Klein.
+On December 14, 2002, he married Dr. Kimberly Lee Duckworth in New York City.